LibreCAD/docs/ref/widgets.rst

 Dock Widgets
 =============

-Dock widgets serve two purposes; they provide alternative method to access drawing tools, and additional tools or features:
+Dock widgets are small movable windows that serve two purposes: (1) quick access to the drawing tools, and (2) access to additional features not available from a menu including:

-    - Block List
+    - Block List,
-    - Command Line
+    - Command Line,
-    - Layer List
+    - Layer List,
     - Library Browser, and
     - Pen Wizard.